fineanmol/plant-tree/README.md

-🍀 Updated on Mon, 29 Sep 2025 05:47:24 GMT
+🎍 Updated on Mon, 29 Sep 2025 21:42:24 GMT

-> "Code is like humor.
-When you have to explain it, it's bad."
+> "Experience is the name everyone gives to their mistakes."